 There aren’t many Orthodox commentaries on the Old Testament.
 The commentaries in existence are not complete commentaries; i.e. the Fathers did not interpret the books verse by verse.
 The Fathers have three methods of interpreting the murders committed or ordered by God in the Old Testament:

 1) An allegorical method where the incidents are reduced to “spiritual metaphors.”
-Whether they accept the events as actual historical events or not, they are rendered as typologies of Christ and the New Testament.
+Whether the they accept the events as actual historical events or not, the Fathers render them as typologies of Christ and the New Testament.

-3) They ignore the incidents: emphasis is placed on another aspect of the story or the story is skipped altogether.
+3) The Fathers who ignore the incidents: emphasis is placed on another aspect of the event or the story is skipped altogether.

 Origen uses this “spiritual metaphor/typology” method of interpreting the Old Testament stories because: “I myself think it is better that the Israelite wars be understood in this way, and it is better that Jesus [Joshua] is thought to fight in this way and to destroy cities and overthrow kingdoms.
 For in this manner what is said will also appear more devout and more merciful, when he is said to have so subverted and devastated individual cities that ‘nothing that breathed was left in them, neither nay who might be saved nor any who might escape’” (Homilies on Joshua, 13.3).